miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/SDKBinaries/tools/Blender/Formatter/readme_converter.txt

 You will need Crowbar for Valve models with all the links (here Alien Swarm links).

-And finally this Formatter to make a Bloodlines model out of a Valve model.
+And this Formatter (studioVTMB49k) to make a Bloodlines model out of a Valve model.

 I include a smd example (poisonivy) so you can try out the thing.

 Now the Valve model will need a skeleton from a Bloodlines model, poisonivy uses the Brujah model's skeleton (armature) with it's animations.
 So we must copy the mdl and the phy from the Brujah model into a special folder (xmodel) for the Formatter.
 You should rename it to a smaller name.
 In the example below, i have renamed mine to BrujahFH.
 I have changed some unused bones to make a pony tail on the Brujah model.
 Normally you will use a model with a pony tail like the number 2 or 3 Malk model but I started with the Brujah so...